-This issue of The Voice is written by Ken Shulman who is a partner in the Boston, Massachusetts, office of Day Pitney LLP.
+This issue of The Voice is written by Ken W. Shulman, Esq. who is a partner in the Boston, Massachusetts, office of Day Pitney LLP.
 Ken focuses his practice on estate planning and related issues for families who have children with disabilities and on elder law.
 He has served as a board member for several human service agencies including the Greater Boston ARC and presently serves as a board member for the Asperger's Association of New England.
 He also serves on the Combined Jewish Philanthropies Committee on Disabilities and previously served on the Board of Directors of the Massachusetts Chapter of the National Academy of Elder Law Attorneys.
 He is a co-author of Managing a Special Needs Trust, People with Disabilities Press (2012).
 Ken often serves as a trustee of special needs trusts at his clients' request.

-By Mary E. O’Byrne, Esq., and Stephen W. Dale, Esq.
+By Mary O’Byrne, Esq., and Stephen W. Dale, Esq.
 Previous installments of this three-part series have examined the scope and causes of the housing crisis faced by people with disabilities, as well as government programs designed to address it.
-This final article explores models being used by nonprofits, families and private industry-often with the [...]
+This final article explores models being used by nonprofits, families and private industry-often with the help [...]

-On Paper, Filial Support Laws Hold Adult Children Accountable By Jason A. Frank, CELA, CAP, Fellow of NAELA It's no secret that long-term care is in crisis.
+On Paper, Filial Support Laws Hold Adult Children Accountable By Jason Frank, CELA, CAP, Fellow of NAELA It's no secret that long-term care is in crisis.
 Today, many nursing home bills are paid by Medicaid, but with the aging of baby boomers and increased longevity, that program will face increasing pressure.
 As states seek budget-balancing [...]